A Firm Advocating For Victims Of Dog Bites And Attacks In Georgia

 Dog or other animal attacks can have mild to severe consequences.
-If an animal has bitten you, it is essential that you seek legal help because bites can result in:
+Injuries include or can result in:

 Georgia law imposes strict liability for injury to a person by an animal considered “vicious” or “dangerous.”
 The victim must show that the animal was at large due to the careless management of the owner and that the victim did not provoke the animal into attacking.
 Thus, it is important for a dog bite victim to seek legal assistance with making a claim for recovery after an attack.
 Our legal team can advise you if you meet the requirements under Georgia law to recover fair compensation for your injuries.

-If you are the victim of a dog bite or other animal attack, our attorneys at The McGarity Group, LLC are prepared to help.
-Contact us at 877.851.4261 or online to schedule your free initial consultation.
+If you are the victim of a dog bite or other animal attack, our attorneys at The McGarity Group are prepared to help.
+Contact us at 770-692-9877 or reach out online to schedule your free initial consultation.
 We work on a contingency fee basis, which means you pay no fees or costs unless we recover on your behalf.
+Our firm is located in Buford, and we serve clients in the greater Atlanta metro area and throughout Georgia.